PaulWGeorge/Azure-Cloud-Security/README.md

 - Copy the playbook file to the control node.
 - Update the hosts file to include the IP address of the webservers and the ELK server.
 - Run the playbook, and navigate to Kibana page for our ELK server (23.99.180.159:5601/app/kibana) to check that the installation worked as expected.

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
-- TODO: